 Sinusitis occurs if obstruction or congestion causes the paranasal sinus openings to become blocked.
 When the sinus openings become blocked or too much mucus builds up in the chambers, bacteria and other germs can grow more easily, leading to infection and inflammation.

-- Recurrent: 3 or more acute episodes in 1 year
+- Recurrent: 4 or more acute episodes in 1 year or symptoms lasting between 4 and 8 weeks.

 Sinusitis is always accompanied (and usually preceded) by rhinitis, which is inflammation of the mucous membrane of the nasal cavities.
 The two conditions share common symptoms such as nasal obstruction and discharge.